deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17215/index.md

 > </details>

-> Table 1 presents the zero-shot accuracy scores achieved by student language models of varying sizes (200M, 500M, and 1.2B parameters) on nine downstream tasks, comparing performance across different knowledge distillation methods.
+> Table 1 presents the zero-shot accuracy scores of student language models (with varying sizes) pre-trained using different knowledge distillation methods on nine downstream tasks, comparing their performance with a teacher LM of 1.8B parameters.

 {{< table-caption >}}